coder/docs/admin/workspace-providers/index.md

 A workspace provider can have one of the following statuses:

-- **Pending**: The workspace provider has been registered but not deployed to the remote Kubernetes cluster.
 - **Ready**: The workspace provider is online and available, and you can provision new workspaces to it.
 - **Error**: The workspace provider encountered an issue on startup or cannot be